 - Sleep when it's dark

 The human digestive tract, starting with the mouth and teeth, is best adapted to natural, raw, ripe fruit, vegetables, nuts, and seeds.
-It is too long to cope with much animal protein (meat, fish, egg, dairy), so the large bowel gradually gets clogged up with fermenting, degenerating animal products.
-Not good!!
+It is too long to cope with much animal protein (meat, fish, egg, dairy), so the large bowel gets clogged up with fermenting, degenerating animal products.
+This produces toxins which have to be either eliminated or stored away.

 Herbivores have an incredibly long digestive tract, starting with a great set of grinding teeth which pulverize vegetation into a pulp, with a fermentation chamber at the beginning in the case of ruminants like cows, sheep and goats.

-Or, with a fermentation chamber or the end, as in rabbits, guinea pigs and horses.
-The latter are designed to eat their faeces at certain times to break down the plant cell walls (cellulose) releasing more nutrients for absorption.
+Some herbivores such as rabbits, guinea pigs and horses have a fermentation chamber at the end.
+Horses are designed to eat their faeces at certain times to further break down the plant cell walls (cellulose) releasing more nutrients for absorption.

 The Digestive Process, Briefly